thindil/steamsky/MODDING.md

   start destroying ship.
 - Evasion: Bonus to evasion for ship.
 Can be constant value or range from minimum value to max value, separated by `..` (double dots).
-- LootMin: Minimum amount of moneys earned for destroying that ship.
-- LootMax: Maximum amount of moneys earned for destroying that ship.
+- Loot: Amount of moneys earned for destroying that ship.
+Can be constant value or range from minimum value to max value, separated by `..` (double dots).
 - Perception: Bonus to perception for ship.
 Can be constant value or range from minimum value to max value, separated by `..` (double dots).
 - Cargo: List of cargo of ship.
 Each item in cargo is separated by `, ` (comma